IDA-HumanCapital/fife/docs/cli.md

 All files produced by FIFE will overwrite files of the same name in the directory designated by the `RESULTS_PATH` configuration parameter.

+Note, that if "BY_FEATURE" is provided, FIFE will create separate models by subsetting the data on each value of that feature.
+As a result, FIFE will develop folders at the highest level for each value of that feature, with the corresponding intermediate and output folders within them.

 ##### Survival_Curves.csv

 - First column: The identifier of each individual observed in the final time period of the dataset.